codio/knowledge/source/instructors/authoring/assessments/multiple-choice.rst

 - **Show Expected Answer** - Choose when students can view the expected output: **never**, **when grades are released**, or **always**.

-- **Define Number of Attempts** - enable to allow and set the number of attempts students can make for this assessment.
-If disabled, the student can make unlimited attempts.
+- **Define Number of Attempts** - Toggle to enable attempt limits and specify the maximum number of attempts.
+If disabled, students can make unlimited attempts.

 - **Show Rationale to Students** - Toggle to display the rationale for the answer, to the student.
 This guidance information will be shown to students after they have submitted their answer and any time they view the assignment after marking it as completed.
 You can set when to show this selecting from **Never**, **After x attempts**, **If score is greater than or equal to a % of the total** or **Always**

 - **Rationale** - Enter guidance for the assessment.
 This is always visible to the teacher when the project is opened in the course or when opening the student's project.